Grilled Apple Slices with Toppings Recipe

 I often have lofty plans of making all of the above for friends and family with the enormous bounty that I get from the orchard in fall.
 I always take home more than I can use.
 So, some do make it into jars of applesauce and apple butter that I pressure can and put up for the winter.
 These do make great holiday gifts.

 The truth is, I always have too many apples.
 I have found that my George Foreman Grill is the perfect remedy for this problem.
-I admit to being a less than stellar baker.
+I admit to being a less-than-stellar baker.
 I am okay when I have the patience to measure properly.
 Yet, I tend to shy away from overly complicated desserts.
 My go-to desserts are strawberries with a yogurt/honey dip in summer and grilled apples with cinnamon and honey in fall and winter.

 I love taking really fresh and crisp apples, coring them, slicing into 1/4 inch thick rounds and grilling them in butter on my GF contact grill.
 I dress them with honey or maple syrup and cinnamon.
 I serve the slices warm and I never get any complaints for my easy and healthy dessert.
 These are delicious and only take minutes to prepare.